castorini/anserini/docs/regressions-msmarco-doc-segmented.md

 # Anserini Regressions: MS MARCO Document Ranking

+**Models**: various bag-of-words approaches on segmented documents

 This page documents regression experiments for the [MS MARCO document ranking task](https://github.com/microsoft/MSMARCO-Document-Ranking), which is integrated into Anserini's regression testing framework.
-Note that there are four different regression conditions for this task, and this page describes the following:
+Note that there are four different bag-of-words regression conditions for this task, and this page describes the following:

 + **Indexing Condition:** each MS MARCO document is first segmented into passages, each passage is treated as a unit of indexing
 + **Expansion Condition:** none